Clovelly Park-Mitchell Park (including Tonsley)

-Renewal SA enters into a Voluntary Site Contamination Assessment Proposal
+Renewal SA in a Voluntary Site Contamination Assessment Proposal with the EPA

 In May 2015 the EPA approved a Voluntary Site Contamination Assessment Proposal provided by Renewal SA, as owners of the former Mitsubishi Motors site in Clovelly Park.